MSCoreLab/BYU-MS-Core-Automative-Proteomics-Tools/tutorials/FA_Workflow_Tutorial/FA_Workflow_Tutorial.md

 ## How to use Fragpipe to process DIA data {#how-to-use-fragpipe-to-process-dia-data}

+### Step 0: Locate the Fragpipe shortcut

-Step 0: Start by locating the Fragpipe shortcut on your desktop.
+Start by locating the Fragpipe shortcut on your desktop.
 It should look like this:

 ![Fragpipe desktop shortcut](./screenshots/Step_0.png)

+### Step 1: Run Fragpipe as administrator

-Step 1: Right-click the shortcut and select **"Run as administrator"**.
+Right-click the shortcut and select **"Run as administrator"**.

 ⚠️ **Important:** Fragpipe must be run as administrator or it will not function properly.

 ![Running Fragpipe as administrator](./screenshots/Step_1.png)

-Step 1 Alternative: If you can't find the shortcut on your desktop, press the Windows key to search for Fragpipe and click on **"Run as administrator"**.
+### Step 1 Alternative: Search for Fragpipe in Windows

+If you can't find the shortcut on your desktop, press the Windows key to search for Fragpipe and click on **"Run as administrator"**.

 ![Searching for Fragpipe in Windows](./screenshots/Step_1_Alt.png)

+### Step 2: Open Fragpipe and verify Config tab

-Step 2: The program should open and greet you with this screen.
+The program should open and greet you with this screen.
 You should be on the **Config** tab.
 It should look something like this:

 ![Fragpipe Config tab](./screenshots/Step_2.png)

+### Step 3: Download MSFragger

-Step 3: Pay attention to this top part of the menu.
+Pay attention to this top part of the menu.
 You may need to download some additional software tools for this workflow, so click **Download / Update**.

 ![MSFragger download section](./screenshots/Step_3.png)

+### Step 4: Register for MSFragger academic license

-Step 4: A separate menu will pop up, asking for your credentials to obtain an academic license for MSFragger.
+A separate menu will pop up, asking for your credentials to obtain an academic license for MSFragger.
 Enter your name, email, and institution, agree to the terms and conditions, then click **Send Verification Email**.
 Check your email (including spam folder) for the verification code and enter it in the box.
 When you are done, click **Download**.

 💡 **Tip:** This is a one-time registration.
 The verification email usually arrives within a few minutes.

 ![MSFragger registration](./screenshots/Step_4.png)

+### Step 5: Download DIA-NN

-Step 5: Scroll down to the next section on the menu.
+Scroll down to the next section on the menu.
 Fragpipe may already be bundled with DIA-NN, but if you cannot see "DIA-NN" with a version number listed, click **Download**.

 ![DIA-NN download section](./screenshots/Step_5.png)

+### Step 6: Download Python

-Step 6: Similarly, check if Python is listed with a version number.
+Similarly, check if Python is listed with a version number.
 If you cannot see it, click **Download** as well.
 Python is required for generating reports.

 ![Python download section](./screenshots/Step_6.png)

-✅ **Checkpoint:** Before proceeding, verify that all three components show version numbers: - MSFragger - DIA-NN\
+✅ **Checkpoint:** Before proceeding, verify that all three components show version numbers: - MSFragger - DIA-NN - Python

-- Python
+### Step 7: Navigate to Workflow tab

-Step 7: Navigate to the **Workflow** tab.
+Navigate to the **Workflow** tab.
 You should be on the Workflow tab now.
 It should look similar to this:

 ![Workflow tab](./screenshots/Step_7.png)

+### Step 8: Select DIA workflow

-Step 8: Make sure to select **DIA_Umpire_SpecLib_Quant** as your workflow.
+Make sure to select **DIA_Umpire_SpecLib_Quant** as your workflow.
 This is the recommended workflow for DIA quantification with spectral library generation.

 💡 **Tip:** The default settings work well for most users.
 Advanced users who need to adjust parameters (enzyme specificity, mass tolerances, etc.) can refer to the [Fragpipe documentation](https://fragpipe.nesvilab.org/docs/tutorial_dia.html).

 ![Workflow selection](./screenshots/Step_8.png)

+### Step 9: Add raw files

-Step 9: Navigate to the **Input** tab.
+Navigate to the **Input** tab.
 Here you can add your .raw files generated by the mass spectrometer by clicking the **Add files** button.
 You can select multiple files at once.

 ![Input tab](./screenshots/Step_9.png)

+### Step 10: Verify files are added

-Step 10: After your files have been added, you should see them listed here like this.
+After your files have been added, you should see them listed here like this.
 The total count of .raw files is displayed at the bottom of the file list.

 ![Files added to input list](./screenshots/Step_10.png)

+### Step 11: Set files as DIA mode

-Step 11: Select all of the files by clicking on one file and then pressing **Ctrl + A** on your keyboard.
+Select all of the files by clicking on one file and then pressing **Ctrl + A** on your keyboard.
 All files should be highlighted now.
 Then click **Set DIA** to specify that these are DIA files.

 ⚠️ **Important:** This workflow only works with DIA data.
 Do not use it for DDA data.

 ![Selecting all files](./screenshots/Step_11.png)

+### Step 12: Verify DIA label

-Step 12: After clicking **Set DIA**, you should see that the **Data Type** column for all your files now shows "DIA" like this:
+After clicking **Set DIA**, you should see that the **Data Type** column for all your files now shows "DIA" like this:

 ![Files labeled as DIA](./screenshots/Step_12.png)

-Step 13: **⚠️ CRITICAL STEP:** You need to name the experimental condition for each file and assign bioreplicate numbers.
+### Step 13: Assign experiments and bioreplicates ⚠️ CRITICAL STEP

+You need to name the experimental condition for each file and assign bioreplicate numbers.

 **How to assign experiments and bioreplicates:** - **Experiment column:** Enter the condition name (e.g., "Control", "Treatment", "High_Dose") - **Bioreplicate column:** Enter a number for each replicate (e.g., 1, 2, 3) - Files from the same condition should have the **same Experiment name** but **different Bioreplicate numbers**